SteffenKn/GitHub.JS-API/README.md

     - None

   - Returns
-    - A promise containing the data of the organization as IOrganizationData
+    - A promise containing the data of the organization
       - Type: IOrganizationData

 ### User [extends Owner]